dickhardt/email-verification-protocol/README.md

 If the email domain and the issuer are the same domain, then the record would be:

 ```
-email._web-identity.issuer.example   TXT   iss=issuer.example
+_email-verification_.issuer.example   TXT   iss=issuer.example
 ```

 > Access to DNS records and email is often independent of website deployments.
 This provides assurance that an issuer is truly authorized as an insider with only access to websites on `issuer.example` could setup an issuer that would grant them verified emails for any email at `issuer.example`.

-- **3.2** - if an issuer is found, the browser loads `https://$ISSUER$/.well-known/web-identity` and MUST follow redirects to the same path but with a different subdomain of the Issuer.
+- **3.2** - if an issuer is found, the browser loads `https://$ISSUER$/.well-known/email-verification` and MUST follow redirects to the same path but with a different subdomain of the Issuer.

-For example, `https://issuer.example/.well-known/web-identity` may redirect to `https://accounts.issuer.example/.well-known/web-identity`.
+For example, `https://issuer.example/.well-known/email-verification` may redirect to `https://accounts.issuer.example/.well-known/email-verification`.

-- **3.3** - the browser confirms that the `.well-known/web-identity` file contains JSON that includes the following properties:
+- **3.3** - the browser confirms that the `.well-known/email-verification` file contains JSON that includes the following properties:

 - *issuance_endpoint* - the API endpoint the browser calls to obtain an SD-JWT
 - *jwks_uri* - the URL where the issuer provides its public keys to verify the SD-JWT